 Act Respecting Labour Standards, CQLR, c.
 N-1.
 1, art.
 81.18

 Conduct, words, acts or gestures which are humiliating, offensive, degrading or abusive.
 They hurt the person, it affects their self-worth or their self-esteem.
 This behaviour goes beyond what a reasonable person might expect to experience as part of work.

 Considered separately, the vexatious events may appear to be trivial.
 However, the repetition of these events could become harassment.

-The comments, gestures or behaviours in question must be considered hostile or unwanted.
+The words, gestures or behaviours complained of, must be considered as hostile or unwanted.
 If they are sexual in nature, they could be considered harassment even if the victim did not clearly express her or his refusal.